teafam/BIOINFO-Final-Project-Phylogenetic-Analysis/README.md

 There are two ways to do this:
 1. First Step: After generating the tree, click “Tree” at the top.
 At the dropdown menu, the user can either choose Increasing Node Order or Decreasing Node Order.
 2. Second Step: After generating the tree, click “Trees” at the left sidebar.
 A dropdown menu will appear - select Order Nodes.
 Order Nodes has a dropdown box where users can either pick increasing or decreasing.

-# Extension process
-In total, there are <b>4 programs</b> to be used in the extension method:
-1. [BIOINFO Philippines only] FESTA to CSV Conversion.ipynb
-2. MUSCLE.exe
-3. iqtree-1.6.12-Windows.zip
-4.

-# Data Preprocessing
-For this section, open the jupyter notebook titled "[BIOINFO Philippines only] FESTA to CSV Conversion.ipynb".
-This notebook is responsible for providing the basic statistics of the raw file, the removing of sequences with more than 10% of 'N' characters, the downsizing of data using random sampling, the limiting of  sequences based from the specified timespan (March to April 2021), and the writing of the sampled FASTA file.

-Like the previous jupyter notebook, the user would need to run the scripts in a sequential order, from top to bottom.
-Should the user want to sample the dataset with a different timespan in mind, modify these information as necessary.

-Again, the two input files would be the raw Philippines FASTA sequence data file, and an empty placeholder FASTA file to write on.
-Comments are provided within each code segment as descriptions and guides to each code section.
-Each code block most likely takes data or variables from previous block, thus no step should be skipped or ignored.

-# MUSCLE Alignment
-This process is identical to that of the MUSCLE alignment in the replication process.
-Make sure to input the Philippines FASTA file instead and name the output accordingly.

-# IQ-TREE Building
-This process is identical to that of the IQ-TREE Building in the replication process.
-Make sure to input the Philippines AFA file instead.

-# FIGTREE Visualization (???)